lab596/SonicLink/docs/concurrency.md

 ---

-## 3. **Phantom Read**
+## 3. **Phantom Read In Tag Leaderboards**

 ### Scenario

-User A queries all challenges for the leaderboard.
-User B creates a new challenge and commits.
-User A queries again in the same transaction and sees the new challenge.
+User one queries the top tags using the leaderboard endpoint.
+User two upvotes a new tag that causes a shift in the leaderboard.
+User one queries leaderboard endpoint again in the same tranasaction and the result is not the same.

 ### Sequence Diagram